THE Y2K HARLEY-DAVIDSON SUPER GLIDE SPORT

 Harley-Davidson #80313-99 black, baloney cut, slip fit mufflers with the baffles completely removed had previously been installed on the test bike.
 It was found that these mufflers produced slightly higher horsepower and torque figures on the dynamometer and a flatter torque curve than the (visually almost identical) SE II mufflers usually recommended.
 This was determined by dyno testing both types, one after the other.
 A decision was made to stay with the modified #80313-99 mufflers.

-A SE performance 6200 rpm ignition module and coils (#31710-99) had previously been installed on the test bike before the big bore kit and cams were installed and Hein said that they would work fine, which they have.
-Note, however, that the #31710-99 performance ignition system used in this engine is not the preferred high compression race ignition system (#31775-00) Harley recommends for engines with cams, raised compression and added displacement.
+A SE performance 6200 rpm ignition module and coils (#31710-99) had previously been installed on the test bike before the big bore kit and cams were installed.
+Hein said that they would work fine, which they did.
+However, I later replaced the ignition module with an adjustable ignition module #TR217635 (set for 6500 RPM).

 Screaming Eagle spark plugs (#32321-91), plug wires (#31944-99) and SE performance exhaust gasket kit (#17048-98) complete the engine modifications as tested for this review.